-All my new clients talk through a health consultation form with me immediately before their first treatment, as this enables me to be understand any issues which need to be taken in to consideration during massage/reflexology and for them to explain what they hope to gain from their treatment.
-For people currently undergoing cancer treatment, I will also need to take some details before you come in, and I find a short telephone conversation is usually easiest for that purpose.
-Once we meet we will go through the regular health consultation form in addition to me having prior knowledge of your cancer treatment.
+All new clients talk through a health consultation form with me before their first treatment, as this enables me to be understand any issues which need to be taken in to consideration during massage/reflexology and for them to explain what they hope to gain from their treatment.
+With people currently undergoing cancer treatment, I will additionally also need to take some details about their medical treatment and find that a telephone conversation around the time of booking is usually best for that purpose.

 Oncology Therapies FAQs